ibra/self/src/pages/poetry/2024/tango.md

 Worms, the human benchmark,
 walking their miserable turn.
 <br>
-Spots etched onto your cornea /
+Spots etched onto your cornea.
 Make me the wretched sin-eater.
 <br>
-That's the new stamp and it's her shift at the post office.
+That's the new stamp and her
+shift at the post office.